 The content of the educational field Czech Language and Literature is of a comprehensive nature.
-For easier understanding, it is divided into three components: Communication and Composition, Language, and Literary Education.
+For the sake of clarity, it is divided into three components: Communication and Composition, Language, and Literary Education.
 Nevertheless, instruction interweaves the contents of these three components.